vpayno/exercism-workspace/go/sieve/sieve-doc.md

 func Sieve(limit int) []int
 ```

-Sieve returns a list of prime numbers using the Sieve of Eratosthenes\. https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes Litering the code with optimization todos so I can play with Go benchmarks\.
+Sieve returns a list of prime numbers using the Sieve of Eratosthenes. https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes Litering the code with optimization todos so I can play with Go benchmarks.

 ```
 algorithm Sieve of Eratosthenes is